DHIRAL2908/Cyber-identity-awareness/docs/identity_theft.md

 - Enable security features such as 2FA or 3FA (biometrics).
 - Regular checks on profile information and login locations.
 - Do not click arbitary URLs or links from unknown origins.
-- Checks for database breaches using https://haveibeenpwned.com/ or similar websites on routine bases.
+- Checks for database breaches using HaveIBeenPwned or similar tools on routine bases.
 - Complex password policy and use of different usernames and emails.

 ## Mitigation: